-- 1 Plug in your USB flash drive that has a map with a file type of .mcf created in JDMapCreator. - 2 Tap the Load (Lefter) icon on the side bar. - 3 Navigate to the map file that you want to open.
+- 1 Plug in your USB flash drive that has a map with a file type of .mcf created in JDMapCreator. - 2 Tap the Load ( - 3 Navigate to the map file that you want to open.

 The File Information pane displays the file properties, including its name, size, type, and date modified.